 Jobs was the visionary that crafted Apple’s legendary aesthetics, but Wozniak was the engineer and programmer that brought Jobs’ designs to life.

 For example, Apple Pay is taking on mobile wallets and payments.
 The Apple Watch is dominating fitness wearables.
-AirPods are replacing Bose and Beats, and the Apple Car is planning to rival Tesla.
+AirPods are replacing Bose and Beats, and the Apple Car is planning to compete with Tesla (TSLA).

 Apple Fun Fact

-In 2019, the AirPods product generated enough revenue to value it as a $175+ billion company if it were a stand-alone operation.
+The AirPods product generates enough revenue to value it as a ~$200 billion company if it were a stand-alone operation.

 #4.
 Microsoft (MSFT)